2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in the Southeast Region

 Read full report on Engineering Technologies at Clemson University

-Western Carolina University ranked #11 on this year’s Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in the Southeast Region list.
-Located in the town of Cullowhee, WCU is a public college with a large student population.
+With a ranking of #11, Western Carolina University did quite well on this year’s most popular schools for engineering technologies students working on their bachelor’s degree.
+Located in the distant town of Cullowhee, WCU is a public college with a large student population.

 About 4% of the students majoring in engineering tech at the school are women while 96% are male.